multi-swe-bench/multi-swe-bench/Doc/demo.md

 In this way, by continuously iterating and modifying, you can maximize the execution of all collected instances.
 The final modified file is similar to [Catch2](../multi_swe_bench/harness/repos/cpp/catchorg/catch2.py).
 # 4.PR Filtes and Generates Final Data (Jsonl)

 Congratulations!
 You have completed the most challenging step.
-Now, you can filter the qualified instances from the execution data.
-A qualified instance must meet the following criteria: its golden patch successfully resolves test cases that previously failed without it, and it does not introduce new issues.
+Now, you can filter qualified instances from the execution data.
+A qualified instance must fix failed tests with the golden patch and not introduce new issues.

 The filtering process is based on `test-patch-run.log` and `fix-patch-run.log`, ensuring:

-- There exist test cases that failed in test-patch-run.log but passed in fix-patch-run.log.
+- There exist test cases that failed in `test-patch-run.log` but passed in `fix-patch-run.log`.

-- No test cases that passed in test-patch-run.log failed in fix-patch-run.log due to the golden patch.
+- No test cases that passed in `test-patch-run.log` failed in `fix-patch-run.log` due to the golden patch.

 We provide an automated parsing method.
 When you execute:
 ```